Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

             when ( s == "her" ) $
                 putStrLn s
             yyReject
 	]
 ```
-It can match "she" and "he" while matching "sheer".
+It shows that "she" and "he" is matched with the input "sheerEnd".
 ```
 *Main> main
 she